 The unassuming but quietly charming Blowing Rock resident Philip Anthony Moose once said that "I knew what I wanted to do when I was ten."
 And, what he wanted to do was paint.
 Born in Newton, N.C. as the fifth of seven children, the never-married Moose went to New York City in 1940 on a fellowship to study art at the National Academy of Design.
 He served in the U.S. Army in Europe between 1942 and 1945, even as he continued to paint.
 He eventually became a Pulitzer Prize winner (for art, in 1948) and a prolific painter.

-Below: Moose at about age four, and in his first studio at 329 West E St, Newton in April 1952.
-The other two photos are undated.
+Above: About age four, and in his first studio at 329 West E St, Newton in April 1952.
+The other two are undated.

 Moose's love for travel, often financed by awards and grants, took him to Germany, Spain, Portugal, France and Italy before returning to North Carolina where he taught art at Davidson College and Charlotte's Queens College from 1956 to 1967.
 In1958 he bought property south of Blowing Rock and eventually settled in the neighborhood that would later be known as Artists Alley.
 He painted passionately throughout his life and wherever his travels took him.
 Known mainly for his realistic paintings in oil or watercolor, he did abstracts and collages as well.